susiegriggo/ProtvecBacterialProteins/README.md

 This repository contains the code to train and embed sequences using Protvec models with _Bacillus_ carbohydrate metabolism sequences and unannotated _Bacillus_ sequences.
 We also supply code to analyse the resulting models and embeddings.

+Training and embedding sequenes for the _Bacillus_ carbohydrate metabolism model are contained in this repository.
+Sequences to train the unknkown Protvec model can be downloaded [here](https://cloudstor.aarnet.edu.au/plus/remote.php/webdav/bacillus_unknown_trainingset.fa.gz).

 ## Usage
 - Training Protvec models requires the python [gensim](https://pypi.org/project/gensim/) module